jonathanw82/Hvac_controlReadme/README.md

 If the user is logged in, PID setting options will also appear under each heading for both temperature and humidity.

+To the right hand side of this page there is a flashing round down arrow and below theat is a page refresh button, when the flashing round down arrow is clicked the it will stop flashing and an round up arrow will appear allowing the user to scroll up.

+A spearte flashing up arrow will aso appeard below the round up button if cliced will scroll the page back to the top

 <div align="center"><img src="https://github.com/jonathanw82/Hvac_controlReadme/blob/main/media/charts.jpg" alt="charts" width="50%"/><img src="https://github.com/jonathanw82/Hvac_controlReadme/blob/main/media/chartslog.jpg" alt="charts loggedin" width="50%"/></div>

 ### Info: